 My husband and daughter had left me alone for a quick trip to the refreshment stand, and as I watched the people come and go, I noticed two strangers strike up a conversation as they were waiting to board the next train.

 Have you ever had that experience of sharing your most intimate personal secrets with a stranger?
 Well, these two ladies seemed to act as if they had known each other for decades.
 For this people-watcher, I imagined some really juicy gossip being exchanged.
 They laughed together, leaned in closer, pointed here and there and shared their snacks.
-They seemed carefree and jolly, do you know what I mean?
+They seemed carefree and jolly.
 The more animated they became, the more curious I got.

 Had my family been with me, I probably would have missed this profound learning experience, because these two women were doing exactly what the authors recommended in their book, loneliness: Human Nature and the Need for Social Connection.